Abdominal Pain During Pregnancy

 False Labor: During the last weeks of pregnancy, many women begin to have contractions and think they are in labor.
 Although false labor does not usually cause severe pain, some women have reported having abdominal pains with false labor.
 False labor pains are also known as Braxton-Hicks contractions, and they are quite common.

 True Labor: If you are experiencing cramping and abdominal pain near the end of your pregnancy, it may be a sign that labor is about to begin.
 The difference between “false” labor and true labor is cervical change.
 When labor starts, it can cause strong cramps that feel much like menstrual cramps.
-If you are experiencing this kind of abdominal pain, call your doctor or go to the emergency room immediately.
+If you experience this kind of abdominal pain during pregnancy, call your doctor or go to the emergency room immediately.

 Cramping: Cramping can occur throughout your pregnancy, and is usually mild and self-limiting.
 In the beginning, your uterus is growing and stretching, so cramps are quite common.
 Later in pregnancy, however, they can be a sign of labor (or they may merely be associated with Braxton-Hicks contractions).
 After you deliver, you will also experience cramping.
 This cramping occurs because your uterus is clamping down to stop the bleeding.
 If you decide to breastfeed, this too can cause uterine cramping.